 “I think that staff should get formal training about dealing with students with mental health issues, as I have been distressed at times after communicating with staff over my time at University.

 “I have spoken to the Student Life Centre in the past and found that my anxiety was brushed aside as I wasn’t registered as having an ongoing mental health issue, but simply wanted to discuss my problems.”

-“The Student Support Union are amazing at communicating with staff and making sure you get adjustments for assessments… This department, I feel, is the only one on campus that is consistently positive and helps on a practical level”, they added.
+“The Student Support Unit are amazing at communicating with staff and making sure you get adjustments for assessments… This department, I feel, is the only one on campus that is consistently positive and helps on a practical level”, they added.

-A third-year student from Global Studies told us that she finds Sussex University absence emails distressing.
+A third-year student from Global Studies told us that they find Sussex University absence emails distressing.
 They said: “Getting the attendance emails is so stressful especially since I already have stuff set in place to prevent this from happening (as the uni are supposedly already aware of my situation).
 It usually comes down to the tutors not reading the special circumstances attached to my study direct file!

 “Everything is there for them clearly laid out, student support has done everything they can, as have the Global Studies office, it’s just the teachers’ laziness as it’s easier for them to just report absence rather than look into the actual cause of the absence.
 This then sets off the automated email system which sends out the semi-threatening emails – which… are less than helpful to any student who is already struggling to make it to classes!”

 Both students suggested that the approach of academic staff, and not University mental health services, needed improvement.